Congo agrees $100 mln solar-hybrid power deal for three cities | Headlines

 Congo agrees $100 mln solar-hybrid power deal for three cities

 Democratic Republic of Congo on Thursday signed a $100 million solar-hybrid power deal with a consortium led by Gridworks, to provide electricity to half a million people across three cities that have no grid connection.
-For this 22-year concession, the back up power source will be diesel, Gridworks said.
-Less than 10% of Congo's roughly 90 million people have reliable access to electricity.
+Solar-hybrid systems combine solar power with another electricity generating energy source.

 - Country: